What is Network Capacity Planning?

 - VM demands

-- External demand
+- External traffic demand

 Getting your baseline information involves measuring the existing network’s performance.
 This involves tracking data from both your network devices and your link capacity at the moment.
-Understanding which applications are delivered to which users is also a benefit because this can help you re-organize subnetworks to reduce pressure on trunk links.
+Understanding which business critical applications are delivered to which users is also a benefit because this can help you re-organize subnetworks to reduce pressure on trunk links.
 You can also reorganize scheduled tasks to reduce demands on important links and free up bandwidth for user-facing applications during business hours.

 Planning for New Networks